vvikasreddy/Deepvaner/readme.md

 The PyTorch implementation for the paper 'DeepVANet: A Deep End-to-End Network for Multi-modal Emotion Recognition'.

+# REMEMBER :

+1. commented the bio file path, uncomment in future.

 ## Dependencies
 + Python 3.7
 + PyTorch 1.5.0